-I Structural Measures:
+♯ Structural Measures:

 - # Seawalls

 - # Revetments

-- Sand Covered Soft Structures
+- □ Sand Covered Soft Structures

-- Beach Nourishment
+- # Beach Nourishment

 - # Groins

-- # Submerged Artificial Reef
+- □ Submerged Artificial Reef

-- Submerged Artificial Multi-Purpose Reef
+- □ Submerged Artificial Multi-Purpose Reef

-- ✿ Near shore sand placement
+- □ Near shore sand placement

-- H Emergent Breakwaters
+- # Emergent Breakwaters

-- Dunes and Vegetation
+- # Dunes and Vegetation

-I Non-structural Measures:
+♯ Non-structural Measures:

-- No Action
+- □ No Action

+□

-- Coastal Construction Control Line
+- ☐ Coastal Construction Control Line

-- H Moratorium on Construction
+- # Moratorium on Construction

-- No Growth Program
+- □ No Growth Program

-- ◻ Relocation of Structures
+- ♯ Relocation of Structures

+- # Flood Proofing

-- Acquisition of Land and Structures
+- # Buyout and Land Acquisition

 During the plan formulation process, management measures were screened against seven criteria.
 Benefits and costs were not calculated at this early stage of formulation, though a qualitative assessment of potential benefits was conducted.
 Ultimately, most of these measures were screened out.
-Acquisition of Land and Structures was the only non-structural measure carried forward to the modeling stage.
+Buyout and Land Acquisition was the only non-structural measure carried forward to the modeling stage.
 Two structural measures were carried forward to the modeling stage: Dunes and Vegetation and Beach Nourishment.
 More information about each measure is provided below.
 More information about the management measure screening process is provided in the main report.

-Acquisition of Land and Structures: This measure would allow the shoreline to erode in the study area with a loss of land.
+Buyout and Land Acquisition: This measure would allow the shoreline to erode in the study area with a loss of land.
 Structures within the study area vulnerable to storm damage would be identified for acquisition.
 These structures would be demolished and natural areas would be restored.
 Such parcels would become public property and would reduce the number of structures vulnerable to storm damages.